eske4/RunningRouteGeneratorClient/README.md

 ## Overview

-RunningRouteGeneratorClient is a Unity application designed to generate running routes using the RunningRouteGeneratorAPI.
+RunningRouteGeneratorClient is a Unity application designed to generate and navigate running routes using the RunningRouteGeneratorAPI.
 Follow the steps below to set up and run the client on your Android device.

 ### Prerequisites